jrhazlett/data-tree/README.txt

 Welcome to the Data Tree!

-Link to PyPi repository: https://pypi.org/project/data-tree/
+Link to pip repository: https://pypi.org/project/data-tree/

 A practical tree for those short on time.